 Do you need a car on Skiathos?

-Getting around Skiathos island is relatively easy by car.
-In addition, boats are available to hire on the island and visit some remote places, depending on the location of your accommodation.
+Getting around Skiathos Island is relatively easy by car.
+In addition, boats are available to hire on the island to visit some remote places, depending on the location of your accommodation.
 And lastly, the island has well-organized public transport, so you should have no problem getting around.

 If you’d like to know more about how to get around, visit the Skiathos Transport page, but if you’d like to do some beach hopping, try to see the Skiathos water taxi page.